-The UK’s best clubs, hubs and co-work spaces for entrepreneurs
+The UK’s best clubs, hubs and co-working spaces for entrepreneurs

 Where do entrepreneurs, freelancers, and start-ups hang out?
 Membership clubs for business owners have been on the rise for a few years now, with mobile working and having a base in the city for meetings, lunches, working in peace, plus events proving enticing – and a necessity.

 A while back there wasn’t much beyond the – sadly – now defunct Adam Street, with its bar, restaurant, library, gallery, and event space as a go-to place for London’s entrepreneurial community.
-Open plan co-work environments were rare and unlikely to stimulate creative thinking.
+Open plan co-working spaces in London or regionally were rare and unlikely to stimulate creative thinking.

 There’s still plenty of ‘beige’ serviced offices, but business owners and independent professionals who have achieved a degree of success and no longer work from home are looking for more comfortable environs with a hint of life and style.

 Whether it’s to work, collaborate, use the wrap-around comfort of on-hand services such as concierge, restaurant quality food, and even a place to rest or refresh yourself, or just hang out and appreciate the art, we’ve identified some of the key places to go.
 Each one offers something different and we’ll keep adding to this list, so do get in touch if we’ve missed some.
 But for starters why not consider:

 Location: London, Fitzrovia